sc0h0/sc0h0.github.io/_posts/2024/2024-02-03-dan-murphy's-stealth-specials.md

 </figure>

 ### All good pricing inefficiencies must come to an end
-While writing this post, I went to refresh the list of stealth specials.
-Ironically, at some point in the last month, Dan Murphy's updated their website, which means my solution for acquiring their pricing data en masse (written in R) now faces access issues.
-I'll likely need to rewrite it in Python to utilise its more sophisticated web browsing capabilities for data acquisition.
+While writing this post I went to refresh the list of stealth specials.
+Ironically, at some point in the last month, Dan Murphy's updated their website which means my solution for acquiring their pricing data en masse (written in R) now faces access issues.
+I'll likely need to rewrite it in Python to gain access to its better automated web browser.

 <figure>
   <img src="/assets/2024-02-03-img07.png" alt="" loading="lazy">